srinath-iyer/AutoDrone/src/onboard/esp32/README.md

 ## Getting Started with PlatformIO and this Project

+### Drivers:
+- If you haven't worked with microcontrollers before, you first need to download [this](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers) driver.
+This will allow you to connect to an ESP32 and communicate over USB.

 ### PlatformIO Setup:
-- If yoiu haven't worked with microcontrollers

 ## License